Bennykillua/Getting-started-in-Technical-Writing/README.md

 - Getting started slides from [Empower Her Community in collaboration with Non Tech in Tech](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Empower%20Her%20X%20Non%20Tech%20in%20Tech.md) Boot camp

 - [Learning markdown](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Learning%20Markdown.md)

+### Contributing to open source as a technical writer

+Learn more by taking a look at this [file](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Contributing%20to%20open%20source%20as%20a%20technical%20writer.md)

 ### Getting paid